samirgnawali/hexoblog/source/_posts/CapsuleNet-Understanding-Dynamic-routing-between-capsules.md

 {% image center fig-100 https://vikasbhandary.com.np/assets/images/CapsuleNet_alg.jpg "Diagram 5: pseudo code for the dynamic routing" %}

-# Working of a capsule: Simplefied
+# Working of a capsule: Simplified

 {% image center fig-100 https://cdn-images-1.medium.com/max/1000/1*GbmQ2X9NQoGuJ1M-EOD67g.png "Diagram 6: Summary of the internal workings of the capsule.
 Note that there is no bias because it is already included in the W matrix that can accommodate it and other, more complex transforms and relationships." %}